Check Redirect Status Codes; Trace URL Redirections, and Detect Canonicalization in Bulk with Redirect Checker Tool

 ETTVI has made it easy for the webmasters to track the http status code of any URL and find out if it is permanently or temporarily moved.
-In case the URL is redirected, ETTVI’s advanced tool will track the target resource to make sure that it passes full link equity (ranking power) to the right web page.
-To ensure an enhanced user experience, ETTVI’s advanced Redirect Checker will highlight whether the requested URL is canonicalized or not.
+In case the URL is redirected, ETTVI’s advanced Redirection Checker too will track the target resource to make sure that it passes full link equity (ranking power) to the right web page.
+Moreover, to ensure an enhanced user experience on your site, ETTVI’s Online Redirect Checker will find out whether the requested URL is canonicalized or not.

 ETTVI’s advanced tool provides quick insights into URL Redirection - it helps to monitor the way a web server complies to the client requests.
 Leveraging ETTVI’s Redirect Checker, SEOs can easily identify 301, 302, and Meta Refresh Redirects.ETTVI’s Redirect Checker inspects the requested URL to:

 - ➔ Highlight the Target URL

 Enter a single or multiple URLs to check redirect status response code; detect canonicalization, and trace URL redirects - for free of cost.